-Subject Health and Physical Education Subject Description The HPE curriculum continues to prepare students for civic, social and economic participation and personal health and well-being whilst providing increased opportunities for students to make choices and specialise in learning of particular interest.
-The Year 10 HPE curriculum supports students to refine and apply strategies for maintaining a positive outlook and evaluating behavioural expectations in different leisure, social, movement and online situations.
+Subject Health and Physical Education Subject Description The Year 10 HPE curriculum supports students to refine and apply strategies for maintaining a positive outlook and evaluating behavioural expectations in different leisure, social, movement and online situations.
 Students learn to critically analyse and apply health and physical activity information to devise and implement personalised plans for maintaining healthy and active habits.
 Practical learning experiences broaden to encourage life-long involvement in physical activity.
 Students learn to apply more specialised movement skills and complex movement strategies and concepts in different movement environments.
 They also explore movement concepts and strategies to evaluate and refine their own and others' movement performances.
 Students analyse how participation in physical activity and sport influence an individual's identities, and explore the role participation plays in shaping cultures.
 The aim of this subject is to prepare students for the transition into senior sports and recreation, and health education subjects.
 Assessment All classes will follow the same curriculum and will complete both theory and practical Overview assessment for each unit of work.
-Written timed essay, short analytical response and collaborative training programme design.
-Cost NIL Links to Senior Certificate III in Sport and Recreation (VET)
+Written essay, investigative response and practical ability.
+Cost NIL Links to Senior Sport & Recreation (Applied) Physical Education (General)